 Rev. Dr. Karla Koll is a professor of history, mission, and religions for the Latin American Biblical University (UBL), a PC(USA) mission partner.
 She teaches at the Evangelical Center for Pastoral Studies in Central America (CEDEPCA), a UBL-affiliated institution in Guatemala.
 Learn more about Karla Koll

 Samaritan’s Purse-Operation Christmas Child.
 Since 1993, more than 94 million boys and girls in over 130 countries have experienced God’s love through receiving a shoe box.
-Each year our congregation fills shoe-boxes with gifts that are distributed to children all over the world.
-This is an annual project runs in October and November each year.
-In 2012, we contributed 219 boxes. www.samaritanspurse.org/
+Each year our congregation fills shoe boxes with gifts that are distributed to children all over the world.
+This is an annual project that runs in October and November each year.
+Hundreds of boxes are filled each year by people of the church. www.samaritanspurse.org/

 Presbyterian Mission Agency.
 The Presbyterian Church (USA) is very active around the world.
-A few examples of the activity includes: relief projects, child advocacy, responding to the global food crises and opportunities for short-term and long-term service.
+A few examples of the activities include: relief projects, child advocacy, responding to the global food crises, and opportunities for short-term and long-term service.
 Please follow this link to the Presbyterian Mission Agency home page to learn more. www.presbyterianmission.org

 In this section: